 SCANCOR-Weatherhead Partnership in International Organizational Studies Weatherhead Center for International Affairs, Harvard University

-Announcing the establishment of a partnership within Harvard’s Weatherhead Center for International Affairs focusing on the use of organizational theory, and methods, in international, comparative, global and transnational social science research.
-The project explores the role of corporations, and other formal organizations, in the creation of international social, environmental, economic, and political conventions and norms.
+We are pleased to announce the establishment of a partnership within Harvard’s Weatherhead Center for International Affairs focusing on the use of organizational theory, and methods, in international, comparative, global and transnational social science research.
+The partnership explores the role of corporations, and other formal organizations, in the creation of international social, environmental, economic, and political conventions and norms.

 The core of the partnership is a visiting scholars program at the Weatherhead Center that brings faculty visitors working on international topics using the tools of organizational science.